What to Expect in Comp & Benefits in 2017

 Three tips for 2017:

 1. Gather benchmark data on an annual basis and test salaries to market.
 We have seen that years of neglect can be costly to organizations in trying to catch up to market.
-Note: InsideNGO offers annual benchmarking data for US staff, expat, and third-country national staff.
+Note: Humentum offers annual benchmarking data for US staff, expat, and third-country national staff.

 2. Review your benefits, looking beyond just the traditional offerings and highlight benefits that make you an attractive employer.

 3. Compensation management is a technical skill which includes both art and science.
 Mistakes can be costly, either overpaying or underpaying positions.
 Many organizations do not have internal specialists.
-If you need to boost your in-house skill, consider InsideNGO’s Compensation Management workshop.
+If you need to boost your in-house skill, consider Humentum’s Compensation Management workshop.